Thinking beyond borders

 Extended business travelers are likely to be taxed on employment income related to their Portuguese working days, provided that their income is paid or the related costs are recharged to a Portuguese entity.

-A person’s liability for Portuguese tax is determined by the residency status.
+A person’s liability for Portuguese income tax is determined by the residency status.

 An individual will be regarded as resident in Portugal for tax purposes, in the year or part of the year, to which the income relates to, in case the individual:

-In case the above criteria are met, an individual will be regarded as resident since the first day of their presence in the country/territory until their departure.
+In case the above criteria are met, an individual will be regarded as resident since the first day of their presence in the country/jurisdiction until their departure.

 The special regime for non-habitual tax residents (valid for a 10 year period) will apply, provided that the individual: